 One conversation could be all it takes

-I’m Sandy Taylor, a career and personal marketing strategist based in Perth and I’ve spent years helping people who are capable and self-aware but stuck at the practical level.
+I’m Sandy Taylor, a vocational coach based in Perth and I’ve spent years helping people who are capable and self-aware but stuck at the practical level.
 The resume that isn’t working, the qualification they think they need or didn’t know they should have, the invisible steps and attitudes that nobody thought to mention.

 No drawn out, overpriced programs.
 One session.
 Actionable advice.
 Ninety minutes.
 Then come back again if you need me.